Widge-5/Sinden_RPi_Emus/README.md

 # Sinden_RPi_Emus
 Repository of installation scripts and binaries for unofficial and/or hacked emulators offering quality-of-life improvements for Sinden lightgun users on Raspberry Pi 4.

+Please note that no roms are provided here.

 # What can they do?